alexander02468/actatools/readme.md

 ActaStudy is the tool designed to manage orchestration of studies through a TOML-based Configuration File.
 An example study can be found in `/examples/acta-study/`.

-Two main files that define a study:
+Two main files define a study:

 - *[Configuration File](/examples/acta-study/config.toml)* : TOML formatted.
 Defines global parameters and Steps.
-Step dependencies and study variables are inferred in here as well.
+Step dependencies and study variables are inferred from this file.

 - *[Design File](/examples/acta-study/design.csv)* : CSV formatted.
 Defines the Study variables and their values.
 Each row corresponds to a Variation.